AIDungeonWiXAnon/AID2-Installer-Project/README.md

 Congrats, that's it!
 From there you should be able to compile the project.
 If you run into any issues, it's likely references being in new locations: make sure to update the references to WixUIExtension & WixUtilExtension for the .msi installer, and WixBalExtension & WixUtilExtension for the .exe bootstrapper.

-## Deployment

-Check the [releases tab for this repo](https://github.com/AIDungeonWiXAnon/AID2-Installer-Project/releases) for a nice, fancy download button to click that'll give you the latest version of the installer!

 ## Built With

 * [Visual Studio](https://visualstudio.microsoft.com/) - The IDE used for source code development